 Health leave is time away from work to use to care for your own wellbeing or for the wellbeing of your dependent children or immediate family members.

-Availability and Requesting Health Leave
+Trainee Process: Availability of Leave and Requesting Health Leave

 The amount of health leave available to you, and the guidelines for using health leave varies by program.
 Refer to your program manual for details.